MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

    Or, to go directly to the **Azure AD roles and administrators** page, use <https://portal.azure.com/#view/Microsoft_AAD_IAM/AllRolesBlade>.

-2. On the **Roles and administrators** page that opens, find and select one of the supported roles by _clicking on the name of the role_ (not the check box) in the results.
+2. On the **Roles and administrators** page, find and select one of the supported roles by _clicking on the name of the role_ (not the check box) in the results.
 For example, find and select the **Exchange administrator** role.

    ![Find and select a supported Exchange Online PowerShell role by clicking on the role name.](media/exo-app-only-auth-find-and-select-supported-role.png)